site-78/legal-codex/docs/Title I. Introduction/I. Purpose.md

 B. Command members are obligated to ensure that all policy, procedure, protocol, or otherwise enforceable documentation complies with the provisions set forth within the Legal Codex.

-C. The Internal Justice Bureau and Internal Security Bureau shall have the responsibility of supervising and ensuring all bodies of the Foundation abide by and enforce the Legal Codex upon their members.
+C. The Internal Tribunal Department shall have the responsibility of supervising and ensuring all bodies of the Foundation abide by and enforce the Legal Codex upon their members.

 ---